 Los Angeles County has dozens of trails, some perfect for hiking (whether strenuous or family-friendly), going for a run, mountain biking, equestrian activities, and some are even dog-friendly.
 They’ve got a great website with information on all the trails, including a super handy way to sort the trails by level of ease or difficulty – just look under the “Explore” tab, or browse by categories.

-The LA County Trail system boasts over 500 miles of trails, and they work in partnership with the National Park Service, California State Parks, the Mountain Recreation and Conservation Authority, the Mountain Restoration Trust, and the Catalina Island Conservancy.
+LA County boasts over 500 miles of trails, and they work in partnership with the National Park Service, California State Parks, the Mountain Recreation and Conservation Authority, the Mountain Restoration Trust, and the Catalina Island Conservancy.

-LA County Trails – Family Friendly, Easy, and Bike Trails
+LA County Trails – Family Friendly and Bike Trails

-According to the County’s website, these are some of the Family-Friendly and Easy trails they recommend (and of course there are many more to choose from, and your family’s fitness level may be very different from another’s):
+According to the LA County Trails website, these are some of the Family-Friendly and Easy trails they recommend (and of course there are many more to choose from, and your family’s fitness level may be very different from another’s):

 Norman O. Houston Parks Trail